OperaGraecaAdnotata/OGA/README.md

 * https://annis.varro.informatik.uni-leipzig.de/oga020

-To know more about how to query the corpus with Annis, see the documentation in the folder `query`, where examples can be found.
+To know more about how to query the corpus with Annis, see the documentation in the folder [query](https://github.com/OperaGraecaAdnotata/OGA/tree/main/query), where examples can be found.

 ANNIS can also be easily run on a desktop computer: consider to use the